 The Placentia Police Department's Canine ("K-9") program began in 1988 with the acquisition of our first police service dog, Nanto.
-Over the years, the department has deployed a total of six outstanding police dogs.
-Two of these dogs, Nanto and Marko, were German Shepherds.
-The third dog, Jack, was a Czech Shepherd.
-Our fourth dog, Castor, and fifth dog, Storm, were Belgian Malinois.
+Over the years, the department has deployed a total of nine outstanding police dogs.
+Our first three dogs, Nanto, Marko, and Jack were German Shepherds.
+Our next three dogs, Castor, Storm, and Falkon were Belgian Malinois.
 The Department currently has three dogs on duty.
 Habo, a German Shepherd and Ace, a Belgian Malinois are assigned to Patrol and Kyra, a Belgian Malinois and the Department’s first female K9, is assigned to a drug task force.

 The primary responsibility of the Canine Unit is to search, locate, and assist in the apprehension of felony criminal offenders.
 A secondary responsibility is to assist in the search and detection of illegal drugs.
 This cross training contributes to: